Peter Beardsley

-In 1987, he set a record transfer fee in the English game and represented his country 59 times between 1986 and 1996, once as captain, taking part in two FIFA World Cups (1986 and 1990) and UEFA Euro 1988.
-At club level, he played for Newcastle United, Liverpool and Everton with stints with the Toffees and Magpies resulting in over 200 Premier League appearances.
-Over the course of his career he also had spells with Carlisle United, Manchester United, Vancouver Whitecaps, Bolton Wanderers, Manchester City, Fulham, Hartlepool United and the Melbourne Knights.
+In 1987, he set a record transfer fee in the English game.
+He represented his country 59 times between 1986 and 1996, once as captain, taking part in two FIFA World Cups (1986 and 1990) and UEFA Euro 1988.
+At club level, he played for Newcastle United, Liverpool and Everton resulting in over 200 Premier League appearances.
+Over the course of his career, he also had spells with Carlisle United, Manchester United, Vancouver Whitecaps, Bolton Wanderers, Manchester City, Fulham, Hartlepool United and the Melbourne Knights.

-Between 2001 and 2018 he worked in various coaching roles at Newcastle United, varying from the first team to the youth academy.
+Between 2001 and 2018, he worked in various coaching roles at Newcastle United, varying from the first team to the youth academy.
 In 2010, he was briefly appointed as the caretaker manager.

 Club career

 Early career

 As a youth player, Beardsley played for Wallsend Boys Club in North Tyneside before joining Newcastle United.
-In 1977 Beardsley joined fellow former Wallsend Boys Club player Steve Bruce for a trial with Third Division club Gillingham.
+In 1977, Beardsley joined fellow former Wallsend Boys Club player Steve Bruce for a trial with Third Division club Gillingham.
 Although Gillingham signed Bruce as an apprentice, they turned Beardsley away.
 He also had unsuccessful trials with Burnley and Cambridge United.

 Beardsley eventually began his professional career with Carlisle United in 1978.
 He managed 22 goals in 104 league games, helping them win promotion to the Second Division at the end of the 1981–82 season.

-During 1982–83, he also spent time at Canadian club Vancouver Whitecaps and Manchester United, although his period at United was unsuccessful, making only one single appearance in a League Cup tie against AFC Bournemouth, and otherwise failing to break into the first team.
-Eventually, in September 1983 he was signed back to Newcastle United.
+During 1981–83, he played three seasons in the North American Soccer League at Canadian club Vancouver Whitecaps then joined Manchester United, although his period at United was unsuccessful, making only one single appearance in a League Cup tie against AFC Bournemouth, and otherwise failing to break into the first team.
+Eventually in September 1983, he was signed back to Newcastle United.